Aster Growth and Care Guide

 Introduction to Aster

-Asters belong to a large group of flowering perennials native primarily to North America and Eurasia.
+Asters are one of those plants that feel deeply rooted in the landscape, and that’s because they are.
+Native primarily to North America and parts of Eurasia, they evolved in open meadows and along woodland edges, learning how to handle real-world conditions long before we ever planted them in gardens.
 While traditionally grouped under the genus Aster, many modern garden varieties are now classified as Symphyotrichum, though they are still universally referred to as Asters in the landscape world.
-These plants evolved in open meadows and woodland edges, which explains their toughness, adaptability, and strong seasonal performance.

 Characteristics of Aster